 Troop G will extract traffic enforcement data from NHSP's e-Citation system.
 MCEU Sergeants will monitor the number of traffic enforcement contacts, citations and warnings for CMVs with an inspection quarterly.
-Non-CMV traffic enforcement will also be tracked through our e-Citation system.
-Funds for non-CMV traffic enforcement, primarily overtime, will be monitored with Trooper weekly activity sheets and overtime reports by the Troop G Lieutenant and the Program Specialist to ensure NHSP does not exceed the 10% statutory limit of MCSAP funds.
-Troop G will provide guidance and parameters to Troopers conducting CMV and non-CMV traffic enforcement to ensure consistency and will monitor Troopers activities to ensure they have an acceptable number of contacts during enforcement patrols.
+Non-CMV traffic enforcement contacts will also be tracked through our e-Citation system.